sandhya-sharrmma/phys_ua210_computationalphysics/README.md

 ## September 23, 2023: Problem Set 03
 Added ps-3 containing four folders for each question.
 Each folder contains the python file as per the question and its corresponsing output graphs and results.
 It also contains a PDF with fully documented work of the entire assignment.

+## October 3, 2023: Problem Set 04
+Added ps-4 containing five .py files for three questions: one each for questions 1 and 2 and three for question 3.
+It also contains a PDF with an analysis report of the entire assignment.